uisneach/uisneach.github.io/source/_posts/AmericanGenetics.md

 {% asset_img Boones-First-View-of-Kentucky-William-Renney.jpg %}

+## TLDR

+***The average modern American has an admixture that is roughly 40% British/English, 20% Irish, 25% broadly West European (N French and W German), and 10% Scandinavian.
+There are many ethnic enclaves throughout the country who break from this pattern, including Amish, Irish, Mennonite, Mormon, Arcadian/Cajun, Nuevos Mexicanos, and Appalachians.
+White Americans, on average, have almost no non-White admixture, including Jewish, African, or Asian sources.***

 ## Background

 Yes, “American” is a race, or rather, a family of smaller races which find their origins among Enagland and Wales, Scotland, Ireland, France, Germany, Denmark, and Norway.
 There are other populations in the United States today, but I will be focusing on the American race.